Every doctor and facility in America. $1.8 trillion in health spending.

-We’ve stitched together billions of health care interactions so you can make informed, confident decisions.
+We’ve stitched together billions of healthcare interactions so you can make informed, confident decisions.
 Our data is patient de-identified and secure, and it’s refreshed every 48 hours.

 The number of Americans whose experiences are represented by our data.

 The number of practicing doctors who are your potential matches on Amino.

 The number of insurance claims powering Amino’s database.